sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

   Even for other registers, such as, *Madhyathâra* and *Anuthâra*, the same method was pursued and suitable frets were fixed.
 But, be it remembered, in those higher registers, the only wire that could possibly produce sweet or agreeable svaras was the *fourth* and not any of the other three upper-wires.
  Be it also remembered that Sudha *Sa* and Sudha *Ri* of the second-wire occurred again on the third and were therefore of no use on the second and that, similarly, Sudha *Ma* and Chyuthapanchama *Ma* of the third wire occurred again on the fourth and were therefore of no use on the third.
- Finally, Râmâmâtya made reference to what were called *Svayambhus*, which were self-produced svaras or which, in the language of Râmâmâtya himself, ‘emanated of their own [accord](# "स्वयंभुवः स्वराः ह्येते न खबुद्ध्या प्रकल्पिताः ।  Svaramêlakalânidhi.").'Could Râmâmâtya's ‘Svayambhus' be the same as what, in Physics, is known as the Harmonics,' inasmuch as even the latter emanate of their own accord?
+ Finally, Râmâmâtya made reference to what were called *Svayambhus*, which were self-produced svaras or which, in the language of Râmâmâtya himself, ‘emanated of their own accord[^13].'Could Râmâmâtya's ‘Svayambhus' be the same as what, in Physics, is known as the Harmonics,' inasmuch as even the latter emanate of their own accord?
 It is said that, while there are more ways than one to hear the *Harmonics* on a string, only one of them is implied by the term *Svayambhus*.
 How far this statement is true can be judged only by studying the Harmonics, at first, and by seeing whether and, if so, how far they tally with the Svayambhus.
  What are the *Harmonics?* If you strike a string of any instrument—provided it is in a proper state of tension—you will observe that it vibrates not only in its entire length but also in segments.
 All these motions are simultaneous and the soundsproceeding therefrom are blended into one note.
 The fundamental *Sa*, that is struck, is the loudest and is called the *prime* or the *prime* *partial tone*, while others are called the *upper partial tones* or the *overtones;* and the whole series of the upper partial tones form the *Harmonics*.
  The first upper partial tone is the higher octave of the fundamental *Sa* and makes twice as many vibrations as the prime in the same time; and it is *Så.* The second upper partial tone is the fifth of the octave *Sa* and makes thrice as many vibrations as the prime in the same time; and it is *På.* The third upper partial tone is the second higher octave and makes four times as many vibrations as the prime in the same time; and it is *Sä*.
 The fourth upper partial tone is the major third of the second octave and makes five times as many vibrations as the prime in the same time; and it is *Gä.* The fifth upper partial tone is the fifth of the second octave and makes six times as many vibrations as the prime in the same time; and it is *Pä*.
 And so on and on.
 Thus, the relative numbers of the vibrations which make the *Harmonic Series* of sounds, are as 1: 2: 3: 4: 5: 6 and so on.
 You can hear this series in the wire of any instrument—say, of the sonometre—if you vibrate it after it has been successively shortened, , $\\frac{1}{2}$,$\\frac{1}{3}$,$\\frac{1}{4}$,$\\frac{1}{5}$,$\\frac{1}{6}$etc., of its whole length.
  But the point to be remembered is what we, in this connection, began with.
 If a wire is struck, it vibrates not only in its whole length but also in its aliquot parts..
 In other words, if you, by striking a wire, produce the fundamental *Sa*; all the upper partial tones, mentioned above, namely,

+[^13]: "स्वयंभुवः स्वराः ह्येते न खबुद्ध्या प्रकल्पिताः ।  Svaramêlakalânidhi."

 * Sȧ—Pȧ—Sä—Gä—Pä*, etc., etc.
 are simultaneously produced on the same wire by a *natural* process.
 A trained ear will surely detect the upper partial tones, sounding of their own accord and blending with the prime or fundamental *Sa—*at least the first few partials which are loud enough to be heard, if not the other ones which become fainter and fainter as they rise higher and higher in pitch.